tan90xx/Spectro-Gabor-features/readme.md

 # Gf+: Gabor filterbanks + PANNs + nnAudio

 This repo contains code for my thesis: **Ship-radiated noise recognition using spectrogram**.
-- A variety of CNNs are trained on the DeepShip dataset.
 - A mean average precision (mAP) of 71.6% is achieved using our proposed Gf+ system, outperforming the Cnn10 baseline of 64.1%.
 - A total number of parameters in a PyTorch model is only increased by 1.06M.
 - Allows on-the-fly spectrogram extraction and fine-tuning.